David-RMason/Bankist-App/README.md

 Focusing on manipulating numbers, dates, and currencies.

 Features:
-  - Login with one of two accounts (User: JS, Pin: 1111 and User: JD, Pin: 2222)
+  - Login with one of two accounts (User: js, Pin: 1111 and User: jd, Pin: 2222)
   - Transfer money between accounts
   - Request loan
   - Display and sort movements of money in account